1. Free Credits Overview

 After the Google Billing account exists, you can switch payment of your existing Terra workspaces to this account.
 Note: The Terra billing project name will stay the same.

-- Go to this and click “Select a project” at the top of the screen.
+- Go to the Google Cloud Console and click “Select a project” at the top of the screen.
 Choose the billing project that starts with “fccredits-xxx-xxx-xxxx.”

-- Click the hamburger menu on the top left (three horizontal lines) and choose Billing.
+- Click the hamburger menu on the top left (three horizontal lines) and scroll down to choose "Billing".
 Click “Go to linked billing account”

 - Click the three dots and choose “Change billing account.”
 The new Google Billing Account should display in the dropdown menu.